barunps3/schwarz_de_homework/additonal/Task_Assumptions.md

 ## Architecture Description

-To view the architecture diagram, open the excalidraw file in additional/taxi_architecture.excalidraw in the website https://excalidraw.com/.
+To view the [architecture diagram](additional/taxi_architecture.excalidraw), open the excalidraw file: additional/taxi_architecture.excalidraw in the website https://excalidraw.com/.
 The diagram is a high-level overview of the architecture and its components.

 Following Assumptions were made during the design of the architecture: